How Much Muscle Recovery Time Do You Need?

 - Incline DB flys – 4 sets of 8-10 reps – 2 minutes rest between sets

 The second chest workout is 100% more effective for chest development and growth than the first one.
-The first chest workout has too many exercises Some of the exercises repeats.
+The first chest workout has too many exercises.
+Some of the exercises are repeats.
 In addition, the reps are too high for muscle growth and the rest between sets is not enough for good recovery.
 If you are serious about building muscle, follow the #2 weight training format.
 The second one will only keep you running, or training, in circles.

 One More Thing…

-It’s important to understand that what you do OUTSIDE and AWAY from the gym factor into your muscle gains, or lack of.
+It’s important to understand that what you do OUTSIDE and AWAY from the gym factors into your muscle gains, or lack of.
 The things you do before, during, and after your training session will affect your recovery speed.
 Now, I can give you more information on how to eat, train, and rest if you really want to build muscle quickly.
 See below for my FREE Muscle Building Course…